 What we don’t: Too wide for some; we’d love to see more length options.

 Eric “Hoji” Hjorleifson is one of the world’s premier freeskiers, and his powder tool of choice is the 4Frnt Renegade.
-And it’s easy to see why: Designed for high speeds, nimble turning, and big drops, the Renegade is one of the most capable big-mountain freeride designs around.
+It’s easy to see why: Designed for high speeds, nimble turning, and big drops, the Renegade is one of the most capable big-mountain freeride designs around.
 In short, the ski is most at home when moving fast through ungroomed, steep terrain rife with cliffs, pillows, and chutes—the type of conditions expert skiers seek when pushing the boundaries.
 That said, it’s still fairly light and nimble thanks to the aspen/maple core and fully rockered profile, which is great for intermediate riders who still want good maneuverability and top-end control.
 The result: A ski that likes to float yet is smooth and predictable at speed.

 It's worth noting that the 4Frnt Renegade has a recommended center mount, which provides a balanced and stable landing platform should you decide to go for big air.
 On the flip side, it’s not out of place on long backcountry missions thanks to the fairly lightweight construction.
 That said, the 122-millimeter-wide waist will be overkill for some, and the length options may not work for shorter riders.
 Of note: Stepping down in width to the popular Hoji (112mm at the waist) tacks on a 170-centimeter length build.